-We studied three prefilter bandwidths $(B1=\infty, B2=2.tx, B3=1.tx)$ with four synchronizers, one variant asynchronous by both transitions at bit rate with versions manual (ab-m) and automatic (ab-a) and other variant asynchronous by both at quarter bit rate with versions manual (ab-m/4) and automatic (ab-a/4).
-Then, we measured the jitter-SNR curves.
+We studied three prefilter bandwidths $(B1=\infty, B2=2.tx, B3=1.tx)$ with four synchronizers, one variant asynchronous by both transitions at rate with versions manual (ab-m) and automatic (ab-a) and other variant asynchronous by positive at quarter rate with versions manual (ap-m/4) and automatic (ap-a/4).
+Then, we measured their jitter - SNR curves.